hump-coder/mhi-rc-ex3-esp32/README.md

 ### Compatible devices

-As this adapter is implemented using the target's RC-EX3 remote conrol it should be compatible with all MHI HVAC that use the RC-EX3 remote.
+As this adapter is implemented using the HVAC RC-EX3 remote control and should be compatible with all MHI HVAC that use the RC-EX3 remote.

 This includes models in the following families: